-In 2017, Samsung released the Galaxy S8 and S8+.
-They also released the Samsung DeX, a docking station for the S8/S8+ that not only provides power, an Ethernet jack, and USB ports, but it also has an HDMI port.
+The original 2017 DeX was a desktop docking station for the Galaxy S8/S8+ that provided power, an Ethernet jack, USB ports, and an HDMI port.

 The user has two choices when docking their device in the DeX: screen mirroring mode and DeX mode.

 What Samsung describes as “screen mirroring” mode is pretty much what you would